clover/remote-pay-cloud/README.md

 };
 ```

-##### Add the listener instance to the connector, and initialize the connection to the device.
+##### Add the listener instance to the connector and initialize the connection to the device
 ```
 var connectorListener = new ExampleCloverConnectorListener(connector);
 connector.addCloverConnectorListener(connectorListener);
 connector.initializeConnection();
 ```

-##### Clean up the connection on exit of the window.
+##### Clean up the connection on exit of the window
 This should be done with all connectors.
-This example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is displosed of.
+The following example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is disposed of.
 ```
 $(window).on('beforeunload ', function () {
     try {